rai-project/mlmodelscope/docs/installation.md

 #### Installing the MXNet Go Binding

 The MXNet Go binding is in [go-mxnet-predictor](https://github.com/rai-project/go-mxnet-predictor).
 It assumes MXNet is installed at `/opt/mxnet`.
-You can modify the library location in `go-mxnet-predictor/mxnet/lib.go`.
+You can modify the library location in `$GOPATH/src/github.com/rai-project/go-mxnet-predictor/mxnet/lib.go`.

 Install the dependences by

 ```
+cd $GOPATH/src/github.com/rai-project/go-mxnet-predictor
 go get -u -v ./...
 ```

-Check if the binding is correctly installed by doing a `go build` in the  `go-mxnet-predictor/mxnet` directory.
-And run the single image prediction example under `go-mxnet-predictor/examples/single` by
+Check if the binding is correctly installed by doing a `go build` in the  `$GOPATH/src/github.com/rai-project/go-mxnet-predictor/mxnet` directory.
+And run the single image prediction by

 ```
+cd $GOPATH/src/github.com/rai-project/go-mxnet-predictor/examples/single
 go run single.go
 ```